prism2001/jellyfin-featured-slideshow/README.md

 Here I present my version of the same with some code improvements, loading optimizations, and Security Enhancements.
 Works best with the [Zombie theme](https://github.com/MakD/zombie-release) (_Shameless Plug_ `@import url(https://cdn.jsdelivr.net/gh/MakD/zombie-release@latest/zombie_revived.css);`, visit the repo for more color schemes), but it fits with every other theme the creators have put their hard work in.
 You should edit the color accents in the CSS to match yours.

+# For Release v1.0, existing users need to roll back to the stock home-html.xxxxxx.chunk.js, index.html & main.jellyfin.bundle.js.
+In order to do so, you can restore the files you have taken backup as instructed before, or just remove the edits made earlier.

 > <ins>**Before Installing, please take a backup of your index.html, main.jellyfin.bundle.js and home-html.xxxxxx.chunk.js files**<ins>